Manufacturing & Technology Job Fair

 AddressElgin Community College, 1700 Spartan Dr., Elgin, IL 60123

 This event is free and open to students and community job seekers.

 Think about your strong points, your goals, the organization and where you want to go within the company.
 Prepare a "one-minute commercial" or "elevator speech" detailing your background and what skills you bring to the company.
 Understand how your skills; or the ones that you want to develop, relate to the organizations and employment opportunities that are available.

 Check this site often for an updated list of attending organizations.
 Thoroughly research your 'core' companies and gain background information upon which you can base your conversations with the company representatives.
 Use the library, career development services center and company web pages for the information that you'll need to prepare for the event.

-You will need to register with CCN to use these free services.
+You will need to register with HireSpartans to use these free services.